We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A Grill Press

-You'll find these weights exceptionally handy, allowing you to press down on whatever you're cooking to maximize contact with the pan and ensure better browning (or a crispier grilled cheese).
+A grill press is exceptionally handy, allowing you to press down on whatever you're cooking to maximize contact with the pan and ensure better browning (or a crispier grilled cheese).
 Plop it on top of strips of bacon cooking on the stovetop to keep them flat, or use it to get a nice char on vegetables.
 Pick up one or two of these, and get ready for that sizzle.

-A Torch
+A Kitchen Torch

 I've seen plenty of professional chefs use torches to add charring to vegetables or get that razor-thin, crystallized topping on a creme brûlée.
 I've also seen my brother-in-law use one on a marshmallow, and it's pretty terrifying.
 Torches offer restaurant-grade firepower, but with all that power comes great responsibility.
 If you do decide to pick up a torch, be sure to use it carefully.